GLOBAL MARKETS-Asian markets fall after weak showing on Wall St, oil tumbles

 By Kanupriya Kapoor and Stella Qiu

-SINGAPORE, Jan 21 (Reuters) - Asian share markets and U.S. futures fell on Friday, after U.S. stocks took a knock overnight, hurt by lingering concerns over the Federal Reserve's tightening and weaker-than-expected economic and earnings data.
+SINGAPORE, Jan 21 (Reuters) - Asian share markets tumbled on Friday, tracking losses on Wall Street, as lingering concerns over the Federal Reserve's tightening and weaker-than-expected economic and earnings data weighed on sentiment ahead of a Fed policy meeting next week.

+Nasdaq futures NQc1 slid 1.2% in Asian trading, hurt by Netflix Inc NFLX.O forecasting weak first-quarter subscriber growth after the close.
+The S&P 500 e-minis ESc1, were down 0.68%.

+The drop was set to continue in Europe.
+In early European trades, the pan-region Euro Stoxx 50 futures STXEc1 were down 1.84%, and FTSE futures FFIc1 were down 1.34%.

-"The selloff of U.S. stocks yesterday was brutal and will dominate Asia this morning," said Rob Carnell, chief economist at ING in Singapore.
+"The selloff of U.S. stocks yesterday was brutal and will dominate Asia," said Rob Carnell, chief economist at ING in Singapore.

 "But there are pockets of optimism like China's more accommodating moves on monetary policy," he added.

-The Nasdaq .IXIC dropped late in the U.S. session, to close 1.3% lower, as investors anxiously await the Fed's policy meeting next week for details on how it intends to tackle inflation.
+The Nasdaq .IXIC dropped late in the U.S. session, to close 1.3% lower, as investors anxiously await the Fed's FOMC meeting next week for details on how it intends to tackle high inflation.

-Nasdaq futures NQc1 were down 1% in Asian trading, hurt by Netflix Inc NFLX.O forecasting weak first-quarter subscriber growth after the close.

-China cut its benchmark mortgage rates on Thursday, the latest move in a round of monetary easing aimed at propping up an economy soured by the country's troubled property sector and worries over the Omicron variant of coronavirus.
+China cut its benchmark mortgage rates on Thursday, the latest move in a burst of monetary easing aimed at propping up an economy soured by a troubled property sector and worries over the Omicron variant of coronavirus.

-"The main divergence in equity market performance between the U.S. and Greater China can be attributed to a bifurcation in monetary policies," said David Chao, global market strategist for Asia Pacific (ex-Japan) at Invesco.

-China's moves were "a very encouraging sign" but the Fed's actions could add near-term market volatility, he said.
+That failed to cheer up the markets on Friday, even as sources told Reuters that China's central bank will cut interest rates on its standing lending facility loans, following similar reductions in other liquidity tools.

+Analysts at Nomura believe the impact from cuts to benchmark lending rates would be quite limited, as these cuts are too small to have a material impact.

+In commodities, oil prices plunged on Friday, after rising to seven-year highs this week, as an increase in U.S. crude and fuel stockpiles prompted investors to take profits from the rally.

+U.S. crude CLc1 dipped 1.99% to $83.85 a barrel.
+Brent crude LCOc1 fell to $86.82 per barrel.
+Both benchmarks have gained more than 10% so far this year amid concerns over tight supply

-U.S. Treasury yields were slightly lower along the curve on Friday, having risen sharply earlier in the week as investors positioned themselves for the likelihood that the Federal Reserve will tighten monetary policy more aggressively to stave off inflation.
+U.S. Treasury yields were slightly lower along the curve, having risen sharply earlier in the week as investors positioned themselves for the likelihood that the Federal Reserve will tighten monetary policy more aggressively to stave off inflation.
 US/

-Rising yields had helped the dollar to gain earlier in the week, although on Friday the dollar index =USD remained largely flat against a basket of six major currencies.
+Rising yields had helped the dollar to gain earlier in the week, although on Friday the dollar index =USD eased 0.08% against a basket of six major currencies.

-The greenback did, however, lose ground on the safe haven yen JPY=, falling to a one-week low of 113.8 per dollar, while the risk friendly Australian dollar AUD=D3> shed 0.39%.
+The greenback did, however, lose ground on the safe haven yen JPY=, falling to a one-week low of 113.8 per dollar, while the risk friendly Australian dollar AUD=D3 shed 0.5%.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh